Isabel70/Access-SQL-projects/README.md

 3. Woodwinds
 4. Keyboards

-Question 1: Create a database for musical instruments merchandising business Question 2: Explain each table and its function.
+-Question 1: Create a database for musical instruments merchandising business.

+-Question 2: Explain each table and its function.

-Question 3: Build a Entity Relationship Diagram according to the database created Question 4: Writing the following SQL queries.
+-Question 3: Build a Entity Relationship Diagram according to the database created.

+-Question 4: Writing the following SQL queries.

 a.
 Sales revenue for the month of march ( 2 tables) (Invoice line and sale)
 b.
 COGS for the month of march (2 tables) (purchase line and purchase)